ChrisAbra/Emulsion/Docs/PAPER.md

 The intensity of light though a single point/"pixel", of a specific wavelength on photographic paper is then found through:

-$$ S_λ = I_λ⋅A^c_λ ⋅A^m_λ⋅A^y_λ⋅A^b_λ $$
+$$ S_λ = I_λ⋅T^c_λ ⋅T^m_λ⋅T^y_λ⋅T^b_λ $$

 where
 $S$ is a sample of transmittance energy,
 $I$ is the illuminant energy,
-$A$ is the attenuation of the light provided by each sequential dye filter (and film base) layer at this wavelength from $0$ to $1$ where $0$ is total attenuation and $1$ is total transmission.
+$T$ is the transmissivity of the light provided by each sequential dye filter (and film base) layer at this wavelength from $0$ to $1$ where $0$ is total attenuation and $1$ is total transmission.

-The attenuation ($A_λ$) of a dye layer is proportional to the height of the layer, the density of the dye, and the filtering characteristics of the dye at that wavelength^[This is more accurately expanded by the Beer–Lambert law].
+The transmissivity ($T$) of a dye layer is proportional to the height of the layer, the density of the dye, and the filtering characteristics of the dye at that wavelength^[This is more accurately expanded by the Beer–Lambert law].
 As the incident light which formed our image only affects one of those, the density, the variation between samples is also proportional to density.

-To fully measure the exact SPD of light which emerges after transmitting through print film, we would have to measure this attenuation across the range of wavelengths we're interested in ^[usually 380-750nm for human vision].
+To fully measure the exact SPD of light which emerges after transmitting through print film, we would have to measure this transmissivity across the range of wavelengths we're interested in ^[usually 380-750nm for human vision].
 Unfortunately this is not feasible for hobby or even most professional measuring equipment at the high-resolutions needed for photography.

 ### Why we can't just take a picture of the film?

 Digital colour-filter array cameras are very good at capturing real-life images of every-day scenes.
-They're designed similarly to our eyes in having short, medium and long wavelength sensitive sensors and can be calibrated so that given certain reference illuminants, their RGB values can be reliably mapped to the XYZ colour space and reproduced by digital monitors in a way which looks similar to how we would have seen that image.
+They're designed similarly to our eyes in having overlapping short, medium and long wavelength sensitive sensors and can be calibrated so that given certain reference illuminants, their RGB values can be reliably mapped to the XYZ colour space and reproduced by digital monitors in a way which looks similar to how we would have seen that image.
 As a result digital cameras, like us, suffer from metamerism, but unfortunately has *different* metamers than our eyes or photographic paper.
 The response curves of each are all different and so all need to be taken into account for accurate modelling of the process.

 The reason camera-scanning largely works at present is enforced consistency and published camera profiles.
 The algorithms are designed to expect a certain kind of light, cameras are designed to translate readings of a certain kind of light to perceptible colour spaces and then we have designed algorithms to work with that output to emulate the look of photographic paper by eye, feel and trial and error.
 The issue is that "certain kind of light" is often poorly specified.
 Most LED lights, even ones purporting "High CRI" produce a very different spectral power distributions than traditional light sources and each other^[@OscarsSolidStateLighting].
 Given the spectrally-selective nature of the filters in film, this ends up producing different sensor readings^[@LightSourcesForFilmScanning].